sympy/sympy/doc/src/modules/polys/domains.rst

 Unifying domains
 ================

-When looking to combine elements from two different domains and we want to perform mixed calculations with them we need to
+When we want to combine elements from two different domains and perform mixed calculations with them we need to

 #.
 Choose a new domain that can represent all elements of both.
 #.
 Convert all elements to the new domain.